CDRT/mk_blog/docs/posts/intro_lcsm.md

 ![Lenovo Client Scripting Toolbox](https://cdrt.github.io/mk_blog/img\2024\intro_lcsm\toolbox.png)

-**Update February 26, 2025: Version 2.2.0 is now available in the PowerShell Gallery!**
+**Update June 12, 2025: Version 2.3.0 is now available in the PowerShell Gallery!**

 Back in January of 2024 we introduced the Lenovo Device Management Module.
 Today we are replacing it with the new Lenovo.Client.Scripting Module which is a PowerShell module that provides several useful cmdlets for making it easier to manage Lenovo commercial PCs.
 The module supports Lenovo's commercial portfolio of ThinkPad, ThinkCentre and ThinkStation products.
 <!-- more -->